An Invitation to Tropical Alexandrov Curvature: Discussion

-These results are important, because they indicate that any computational or statistical methodology to be developed in the tropical projective torus cannot rely on curvature.
+Our results indicate that any computational or statistical methodology to be developed in the tropical projective torus cannot rely on curvature.
 This is particularly relevant for statistical studies on the space of phylogenetic trees, which are contained within the tropical projective torus, and where current methodology for statistics does rely on the curvature of the space.

-Our findings are in addition interesting, because they show surprising and unexpected geometric behavior, signifying that there is an intricate underlying geometry to the tropical projective torus, despite the fact that it is a well-behaved metric measure space with desirable properties for probability and statistics.
+In addition, our findings are interesting because they show surprising and unexpected geometric behavior, signifying that there is an intricate underlying geometry to the tropical projective torus, despite the fact that it is a well-behaved metric measure space with desirable properties for probability and statistics.
 To the best of our knowledge, this is the first occurrence of undefined Alexandrov curvature in such a well-behaved space.
 This indicates that there is more to be explored and understood about the tropical projective torus, and invites a study of exactly what are the driving factors influencing the curvature behavior.
 This is a complex and challenging problem, because in spite of the polyhedral and combinatorial properties of tropical geometry, there is nevertheless a lack of symmetry and a clear pattern to the behavior.
 For example, in the plane, we see that the five types of tropical triangles are defined by the region enclosed by the tropical line segments, and we find that there is one triangle, two quadrangles, one pentagon and one hexagon (see Figure \ref{fig:5types}).
 Additionally, as discussed previously, there are various cases for each triangle type: two for each triangle type except for type T2, where there is only one case, and for type T5, where there are six.
-This suggests that in order to obtain a complete characterization, each triangle type and case needs to be studied individually, which is very challenging given that the number of combinatorial types in an arbitrary dimension is currently unknown.
+This suggests that in order to obtain a complete characterization, each triangle type and case needs to be studied individually, which is difficult given that the number of combinatorial types in an arbitrary dimension is currently unknown.

 Our results inspire various future directions for research.
 In addition to those that have already been raised throughout the paper, an important question that still remains open is a complete characterization of the regions of an arbitrary tropical triangle that gives rise to each curvature type (positive, negative, zero, and undefined).
 Additionally, we would like to determine the ``sizes'' of these regions within the tropical projective torus and what they look like, in terms of their geometry.
 Our work, including results and simulations, helps to understand the intricate behavior of Alexandrov curvature, but a full description still needs to be achieved.